CountofMonteCorso/intro-to-typescript/README.md

 - In the command line, run the command `tsc sos --watch`.
   - This should show a message in the terminial notifying you that the TypeScript compiler is watching the sos.ts file for errors.
 - Try to create an error in your code to see it in action!
+- Now try changing your message in the sos.ts file, save, and check the sos.js file to see the changes updated automatically.

+## 5. You're Just my Type - Variable Declarations